How to Buy Parking Lot Stencils

 Tips and insights to consider when buying pavement stencils

-When buying parking lot stencils, there are three things to look for: the material that the stencil is made from, the thickness of the stencil material, and the edge distances (often referred to as the overall height or overspray) that the stencil offers.
+When buying parking lot stencils, there are three things to look for: the material that the stencil is made from, the thickness of the stencil material, the edge distances (often referred to as the overall height or overspray) that the stencil offers.
 (This is important.)

 Let’s take a closer look at each of these stencil attributes.